sendwithus/battlesnake/static/md/readme/9-api.md

 ### COMMAND: INFO <br> _GET /_

-Return information about your snake, including it's name, color, and head image.
+Return information about your snake, including its name, color, and head image.

+Visiting your snake URL in a browser should return this information, which is a good way to make sure your server is working as expected.
+This command may also be called by the BattleSnake game servers at any point during or outside a game.

 #### Request Parameters